 As I’ve shared about my love for collecting Wallace Sleigh Bells, I’ve received several requests to share ways to use them to decorate for the holidays.
 Those questions sparked this post!
 Since I know not everyone collects those specific bells, I decided to create this post using a set of bells 16 bells I purchased for $10.
 You can find them HERE.
 They are a generous size, a traditional shape, and come in silver and gold.
 And, with 16 of them, there are a lot of options for decorating ideas and projects!
+So, here are six was to decorate with sleigh bells.

 I was pressed for time, as I’m sure most of you are during this time of year, so I kept my ideas quick and easy.
 Each one took less than five minutes.